laskdaf/docs/tx_lifecycle.md

 Tendermint enforces a maximum `GasWanted` per block; the application enforces that it is sufficient for `GasUsed`, i.e. enough funds are provided.

 Nodes also keep a **Mempool cache**: each may keep 0 or more of the most recent transactions.
-It is not functionally necessary but used to prevent replay attacks.
+Thus, the transaction may pass through a node's Mempool cache check before CheckTx.
+The Mempool Cache is not functionally necessary; it is mostly used to prevent DOS attacks.
 ### Consensus
 Now we are entirely in the realm of Tendermint Core.
 The proposer designated for this round of consensus accumulates transactions it has seen and verified (assuming it is honest) in the block.
 The network goes through the pre-vote and pre-commit stages.
 Abstracting away some of the details of [Tendermint BFT Consensus](https://tendermint.com/docs/spec/consensus/consensus.html#terms), with 2/3 approval (by voting power) from the validators, the block is committed.
 ### State Changes
 The **Commit** Phase of consensus actually includes many steps, including the execution of each transaction’s action, before the state changes are committed.
 The following ABCI methods implemented by the application are requested, in order.
 Each is a Request sent to the application and returns a Response.

-The Consensus Connection described by the [ABCI](https://github.com/tendermint/tendermint/blob/75ffa2bf1c7d5805460d941a75112e6a0a38c039/abci/types/application.go#L11-L26
+The Consensus Connection described by [ABCI](https://github.com/tendermint/tendermint/blob/75ffa2bf1c7d5805460d941a75112e6a0a38c039/abci/types/application.go#L11-L26
 ).
 ```go
 type Application interface {